christophergandrud/DataCombine/README.md

 ## Updates

-I will continue to add to the package as I build data sets and run across other pesky tasks I do repeatedly that would be simpler if they were a function.
+I will continue to add to the package as I build data sets and run across other pesky tasks I do repeatedly that would be simpler if they were completed by a single function.

 ## Installation